salmonMSE utilizes an age-structured model in the projections. The

 and the density-dependent component of survival is controlled by

-releases (see Hatchery section), in
+hatchery releases (see Hatchery

-If there is knife-edge maturity, i.e., all fish mature at the same
+If there is knife-edge maturity, i.e., all fish mature at the

-age, then the equation simplifies to
+terminal age, the equation simplifies to

 ,